IndusInd picks banks for up to $300M share sale

 IndusInd Bank Ltd. is engaged in providing commercial banking services.
 It offers corporate banking, retail banking, treasury and foreign exchange, investment banking and capital market services.
-The firm also provides multi-channel facilities including ATMs, net banking, mobile banking, phone banking, multi-city banking and international debit cards.
+The firm also provides multi-channel facilities including automated teller machine (ATMs), net banking, mobile banking, phone banking, multi-city banking and international debit cards.
 The company was founded in 1994 and is based in Mumbai, Maharashtra.

 Morgan Stanley is an investment banking firm.
 It is engaged in providing wealth planning, investment strategies, access to banking services, philanthropy, investment solutions, private wealth management, sales and trading, investment banking, investment management, research prime, brokerage and institutional consulting services.
 The company was founded in 1935 and is based in New York, United States of America.